pixelomo/ABEJA/README.md

 # Abeja

-> A simple shopping app built using vue.js and firebase
+> A simple shopping app built using vue.js, material design and firebase

 Featuring: